 On racecourses the colours of an owner (racing silks comprised of body, sleeves and cap) are his business card through which his horses and their respective riders are instantly recognisable.
 There is no doubt colours provide this instant recognition; in fact racing set the tone for other sports, like football, rugby and cyclists, which many decades later copied the concept of jockeys' colours by creating their own instantly recognisable shirts or jackets.

 Choosing your colours is an emotional but also fun moment for any new owner.
 There are set colours and designs, with many different combinations to choose from.
-Some owners chose their colours with their families, plumping for those that bring luck or reflect their origins.
 Each owner becomes the sole proprietor of his colours and the chosen silks will only return to the public domain once their owner has been inactive for five years.

 THE BODY DESIGN